 While WebEx is ideal for larger teams, there is a free personal plan.
 After signing up, you’ll be assigned a unique URL to manage all of your meetings, such as scheduling and recording them.
 You’re permitted to incite 100 different participants.
-And, it plays nice with Google Drive, Office 365, OneDrive, and Salesforce.
+And it plays nice with Google Drive, Office 365, OneDrive, and Salesforce.

 If the free option isn’t working free you, plans start at $13.50/month.

 In 2011, GetResponse launched ClickMeeting.
 The platform grew so much that in 2016 it became its own company.
-And, since then it’s proven to be a competent tool for online meetings and webinars.
+And since then, it’s proven to be a competent tool for online meetings and webinars.

 With ClickMeeting, you can share screens, poll attendees, and hold Q&A sessions.
 Other features include a whiteboard, private chat, and real-time translation.
-I’m also a fan of their resources, mainly their blog, that shares best practices for holding live virtual events.
+I’m also a fan of their resources, mainly their blog, which shares best practices for holding live virtual events.

 Following a free trial, monthly plans start at $25.